anzenker/master_thesis_anzenker_2025/README.md

 •	Completeness assessment with BUSCO Vertebrata to evaluate the presence of conserved orthologs,
 •	Open Reading Frame (ORF) prediction with TransDecoder to identify whether transcripts encode complete or partial proteins, and
 •	Functional annotation with eggNOG to provide an initial overview of transcriptome functionality.

-Together, this pipeline delivers an assembled transcriptome and a first functional assessment (vertebrata orthologs, coding potential, and functional content).

 The ms-pipeline thereby offers a reproducible and user-friendly workflow for assembling and assessing transcriptomes generated from ONT dRNA-seq data and directly placing them into a functional context.